Little House on the Prairie: Little Town on the Prairie

 Little Town on the Prairie, published in 1941 is seventh in the series.

 The story begins as Laura accepts her first job performing sewing work in order to earn money for Mary to go to a college for the blind in Iowa.
 Laura's hard work comes to an end by summer when she is let go, and the family begins planning to raise cash crops to pay for Mary's college.
 After the crops are destroyed by blackbirds, Pa sells a calf to earn the balance of the money needed.
 When Ma and Pa escort Mary to the college, Laura, Carrie, and Grace are left alone for a week.
 In order to stave off the loneliness stemming from Mary's departure, Laura, Carrie, and Grace do the fall cleaning.
 They have several problems, but the house is sparkling when they are done.
 Ma and Pa come home, and are truly surprised.

 In the fall, the Ingallses quickly prepare for a move to town for the winter.
 Laura and Carrie attend school in town, and Laura is reunited with her friends Minnie Johnson and Mary Power, and she meets a new girl, Ida Brown.
 There is a new schoolteacher for the winter term: Eliza Jane Wilder, Almanzo's sister.
 Nellie Oleson, Laura's nemesis from Plum Creek, has moved to De Smet and is attending the school.
 Nellie turns the teacher against Laura, and Miss Wilder loses control of the school for a time.
 A visit by the school board restores order; however, Miss Wilder leaves at the end of the fall term, and she is eventually replaced by Mr. Clewett and then by Mr. Owen, the latter of whom befriends Laura.
 Through the course of the winter, Laura sets herself to studying, as she only has one year left before she can apply for a teaching certificate.

-At the same time, Almanzo Wilder begins escorting Laura home from church.
+At the same time, Almanzo Wilder begins escorting Laura home from school.
 By Christmas, Almanzo has offered to take Laura on a sleigh ride after he completes the cutter he is building.

 At home, Laura is met by Mr. Boast and Mr. Brewster, who ask Laura if she would be interested in a teaching position at a settlement led by Brewster, 12 mi from town.
 The school superintendent, George Williams, comes and tests Laura.
 Though she is two months too young, he never asks her age.
 She is awarded a third-grade teaching certificate.